opendata/SSN-Redaction/SSN Research.md

 * hyphens may or may not be present
 * all zeroes are not allowed in any field
 * 666 and 990–999 are not allowed in the first field
-* how do we avoid redacting Tax Identification Numbers?

 ## Regex